franciscrot/dma/dh-skills.md

 ## Coding foundations {#coding-foundations}

-Basic programming ideas and workflows that support media, arts, and humanities research.
+Basic programming ideas and workflows that support media, arts, humanities, and social sciences research.

 <details markdown="1">
-<summary>How do DH+ scholars use code?</summary>
+<summary>How do DH+ practitioners use code?</summary>

 Why learning coding in the first place?
 There are all kinds of reasons, but here are just a few.
 Once you’ve got to an intermediary level, you might …